Jayanth1312/server-health-monitor/README.md

 #### Option 2: Add to PATH (Recommended)

-This allows you to run `devtodo` from anywhere in your terminal.
+This allows you to run `todo` from anywhere in your terminal.

 1. **Copy the executable to a permanent location:**